-ENGR 1112 - Introduction To Engineering
+ENGR 1112 - Introduction to Engineering & Lab

-This course provides an introduction to engineering disciplines, problem-solving techniques, engineering homework skills, engineering ethics, and university resources.
-A design project is an integral component of the course.
-As part of the project, students will function as part of an engineering team, use computer applications, write a report, and make an oral presentation.
-Prerequisite(s): PHY 1003 or high school physics and MATH 1593 or concurrent enrollment in MATH 1593.
+This course provides an introduction to engineering disciplines, problem-solving techniques, engineering homework skills, computer tools and techniques, ethics, and engineering resources.
+A team- based design project is an integral component of the course.
+Prerequisite(s): MATH 1513 or concurrent enrollment in MATH 1513 or one year of high school Algebra II.
+Concurrent enrollment in ENGR 1112L is required.